 Cash Contracts are also known as Priced Contracts.
-This contract allows the grower to lock in a specific price for predetermined delivery—immediate or on a deferred date.
+These contracts allow the grower to lock in a specific price for predetermined delivery—immediate or on a deferred date.

-The grower agrees to deliver a specific quantity and quantity of grain for a determined delivery period at the cash price based off of CHS Drayton’s board price on the day the grain is sold.
+The grower agrees to deliver a specific quantity and quantity of grain for a determined delivery period at the cash price based on CHS Drayton’s board price on the day the grain is sold.

-Hedge-to-Arrive (or HTA) Contracts allow the grower to lock in the current futures board price of the grain, while leaving basis and cash price to be set at a deferred date.
+Hedge-to-Arrive (or HTA) Contracts allow the grower to lock in the current futures board price of the grain while leaving the basis and cash price to be set at a deferred date.

 The grower agrees to deliver a specific quantity and quality of grain for a determined delivery period.
 The grower sets the futures price, leaving the basis open and the cash price undetermined until the basis price is set.
 The basis price must be set before a specific date on the HTA contract with CHS Drayton in order to avoid having the basis automatically set by that date.

-Note: There is a $0.05/bu. fee associated with HTA Contracts that are established five months ahead of delivery period.
-This fee will then increase an additional $0.05/bu. per five month time-frame.
+Note: There is a $0.05/bu. fee associated with HTA Contracts that are established five months ahead of the delivery period.
+This fee will then increase an additional $0.05/bu. per five-month time frame.

 The grower agrees to deliver a specific quantity and quality of grain for a determined delivery period.
 The basis is locked in on the contract at this time.
 The final price of the contract is determined at a future date, as indicated on the grower’s contract with CHS Drayton, by locking in the futures price and adding/subtracting the basis value on the grower’s contract.